 Vietnam represents one of the most dynamic and promising economies in Southeast Asia, with a projected GDP growth of 6.5% between 2023 and 2027.

-This country is an ideal entry point for Italian companies wishing to expand into the ASEAN region.
-With a population of about 100 million inhabitants and a growing middle class, Vietnam offers attractive opportunities, particularly for high-quality, high value-added products.
+This country is an ideal entry point for Italian companies looking to expand into the ASEAN region.
+With a population of approximately 100 million inhabitants and a growing middle class, Vietnam offers attractive opportunities, particularly for high-quality, high value-added products.

 The manufacturing sector remains one of the mainstays of the economy, supported by the gradual shift of global supply chains to Vietnam (“China+1” strategy) and government policies favorable to manufacturing investment.
 In parallel, the country is investing significantly in infrastructure, logistics, energy and digitalization, strengthening its role as a regional industrial and commercial hub.